rl-language/rlc/docs/tutorial.md

 Optionally, you can install:

-* xdot, used to visualize the game state machine.
 * Visual Studio Code, for which we provide syntax highlighting and autocomplete plugins.
+They are called `rl-lsp` and `rl-language`.

 ## Installation